 Bloomingburg is a tiny village located in the state of Ohio.
 With a population of 872 people and just one neighborhood, Bloomingburg is the 598th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Bloomingburg is generally considered to be a blue-collar town.
-54.45% of the Bloomingburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bloomingburg, you'll notice that it is more blue-collar than most other communities in America.
+54.45% of Bloomingburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bloomingburg is a village of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Bloomingburg who work in farm management occupations (12.47%), sales jobs (10.43%), and office and administrative support (9.41%).

 Another important characteristic of Bloomingburg is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-Bloomingburg is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Bloomingburg does not have a public transit system used by locals to get to and from work.

 The population of Bloomingburg has one of the lowest overall levels of education in the country: only 4.64% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.